mosets/docs/template.md

         <div class="tab-pane" id="toggleabletab">Tab Content</div>
     </div>

-In the following example, three tabs will be created based on three custom fields:
+For the example, we will create 3 tabs for 3 of our custom fields:

  - Text
  - Image
  - Youtube

-To create toggleable tab, first you need to [get custom fields]({{version}}/template#listing-details-displaying-custom-fields) through IDs and use them together with bootstrap.
+First you need to [get the custom fields object]({{version}}/template#listing-details-displaying-custom-fields) through their IDs.
+We will use these object later to display their caption and output:

 	$text = $this->fields->getFieldById(37);
     $image = $this->fields->getFieldById(36);
     $youtube = $this->fields->getFieldById(35);

-To display field's caption for tab title:
+We call the `getCaption()` method to display each custom fields' caption:

 	<ul class="nav nav-tabs" id="myTab">
 		<?php if(isset($text)) { ?>